Check out the best hand sanders for wood to help make your sanding projects easier and faster

 Reasons to avoid

-The 160 x 85 mm pad means that it is easier to control, but doesn’t cover as much area, which makes it ideal for finishing jobs on smaller or more intricate faces i.e panels on a panel door.
-And the square edges will make it good for getting into corners.
+The 160 x 85 mm pad means that it is easier to control, but doesn’t cover as much area, which makes it ideal for finishing jobs on smaller or more intricate faces such as when sanding doors and tackling panelled designs.
+The square edges will also make it good for getting into corners.

 The grip is good, but not as good as a regular hand sander like the Marshalltown 20 Hand Sander, meaning it's not such a good choice for heavy duty sanding.
 But it can double up as a wall sander for rubbing down small filled cracks.
 The lever mechanism to secure the sandpaper works well, but the constant back and forth motion can eventually cause the screws holding it in place to come loose.